bbauska/LFS170x/readme.md

 #### Blockchain Immutability Concept
 Let's review the aspects of the public blockchain that improve the chances of it being immutable.

 There are many different variables, but the main one is consensus.

 In a blockchain, it refers to the logs of transactions which are created by consensus among the chain’s participants.
 The basic notion is that once a blockchain transaction has received a sufficient level of validation and posted on the chain, it can almost never be replaced, reversed or edited.

 If all the nodes within the network (Bitcoin specifically) are working to solve a really hard math problem by running many computers simultaneously, the chances of anyone overriding that are slim to zero.

 But, if someone wanted to undermine the immutability of the Bitcoin blockchain, here’s how they would do it:
-  * First, they would install more mining capacity than the rest of the network put together, creating a so-called “51% attack”.
+  * __First__, they would install more mining capacity than the rest of the network put together, creating a so-called “51% attack”,
-  * Second, instead of openly participating in the mining process, they would mine their own “secret branch", containing whichever transactions they approve and censoring the rest.
+  * __Second__, instead of openly participating in the mining process, they would mine their own “secret branch", containing whichever transactions they approve and censoring the rest,
-  * Finally, when the desired amount of time has passed, they would anonymously broadcast their secret branch to the network.
+  * __Finally__, when the desired amount of time has passed, they would anonymously broadcast their secret branch to the network.

 Since the attacker has more mining power than the rest of the network, their branch will contain more Proof of Work than the public one.
 Every Bitcoin node will therefore switch over since the rules of Bitcoin state that the more difficult branch wins.
 Any previously confirmed transactions not in the secret branch will be reversed and the Bitcoin they spent could be sent elsewhere.
 The computing power required to achieve this is enormous and probably only theoretical, but it’s important to consider.
 One other less technical and malicious example would be from the Ethereum hard fork that directly happened after the DAO hack.
 In this example, the majority of the Ethereum nodes in the network decided to update the software preventing those hackers from withdrawing the cryptocurrency “earned” (stolen).
 This update could not be enforced, since every Ethereum user controls their own computer.
 Nonetheless, it was publicly supported by Vitalik Buterin, Ethereum’s founder, as well as many other community leaders.
 As a result, most users complied, and the blockchain with the new rules kept the name "Ethereum".
 A minority disagreed with the change and continued the blockchain according to its original rules, earning the title "Ethereum Classic".